PandaFalls2004/Minutes_and_Ratings/README.md

 ## Overview
 This is a project for DSC 80 at UCSD investigating the relationship between ratings, minutes, and predicting minutes based on other variables.
 ## Introduction
-Food is essential to human life and is a very big part of peoples cultures.
-Not only does it provide basic sustencance like energy and nutrients, but it is often at the center of celebrations, festivals, and gatherings fostering a sense of community and value.
-With the vast amount of recipes out there, it is important to understand certian factors such as cook time, ingrediants and steps to allow others to replicate the meal.
+Food is essential to human life and is a very big part of peoples' cultures.
+Not only does it provide basic sustenance like energy and nutrients, but it is often at the center of celebrations, festivals, and gatherings, which fosters a sense of community and value.
+With the vast amount of recipes out there, it is important to understand certain factors such as cook time, ingredients and steps to allow others to replicate the meal.
 Through the rise of cooking channels and online platforms to share recipies, many have begun to rate the recipes that they have tried to cook based of different factors includng cook time. **With this in mind, we want to understand the relationship between cooking time and average rating of recipes**.
 We want to explore if differnet cook times that are considered 'low' or 'high' have different average ratings.
 In order to do this we analyzed two datasets, one ratings and the other recipes.
 These were found on https://food.com/ and consist of recipes that have been posted since 2008.

 Our first dataset is the **recipes** dataset.
 This dataset has 83782 rows and 12 columns.